Table of Contents

 Pricey

-Plastic bottles add up to wastes
+Plastic bottles add up to waste.

 Purified versus distilled water